department-of-veterans-affairs/va.gov-team/teams/vsa/teams/authenticated-experience/sprint-objectives/profile/sprints-58-70.md

 **Design**

-Onboard Liz to this work:
+Onboard Christina to this work:

-- Kevin to onboard Liz to the design work
+- Kevin to onboard Christina to the design work
 - If not already done, finalize all design comps
-- Write the research plan

 **FE**